Eluru Municipal Corporation: List of mayors

+2021 ordinary elections

 Administration

 The corporation is administered by an elected body, headed by the Mayor.
 The present commissioner of the corporation is Y.Sai Sreekanth and the present mayor is Shaik Noorjahan.
 It has an Annual income of 426.681 million compared to Expenditure of 398.438 million.

 Civic works and services

 There are 26 Protected water supply reservoirs in the city.
 There are 185 km of Kutcha drains, 221.64 km of C.C Drains and 6.80 km of Storm water drains.
 The city has a total of 7565 equipped Street lights.
 Eluru generates 82 Mt.
 Tons of Garbage per day.

 Functions

 Eluru Municipal Corporation is created for the following functions: